mmangano-cuse/Final_Project_Forum-2/README.md

 # Final_Project_Forum

-I don’t have any files to add yet for my final project.
+For my Final Project, I decided to look at the previous 3 NBA seasons of team-level data.
-Here I’m testing that I was able to correctly create the repository.
+I compared 2 main statistics in Pace of Play and Net Rating to determine which had a higher correlation to winning percentage in the NBA.